Taj Mahal sunrise vs sunset comparison showing early morning light at the Taj Mahal in Agra

 Is Taj Mahal sunrise better than sunset?

-Yes.
-Sunrise offers fewer crowds, softer light, and a calmer atmosphere, making it ideal for first-time and international travelers.
+Which one is better, sunrise or sunset?
+Sunrise is often the top choice, as it offers fewer crowds, softer natural light, and a peaceful atmosphere—making it especially ideal for first-time and international travelers.

 Is fog a problem during sunrise at the Taj Mahal?